nitindermohan/oak-new-docs/content/docs/manuals/debugging/running-containers.md

 ## How to access a running container?

-If you need to access a running container in your worker node, the correct way of doing it is via the `ctr` utility. `ctr` is the cli of `containerd`, the runtime used by oakestra to deploy containers.
-Oakestra uses a custom namespace `oakestra` where all the containers are.
+To interact with a running container on a worker node, use the `ctr` utility.
+This CLI tool is part of `containerd`, the runtime Oakestra uses for deploying containers.
+All Oakestra containers are placed in a custom namespace called `oakestra`.

-In `containerd` we distinguish between tasks and containers.
-A container is the environment, the filesystem, and all the metadata.
-A task is a process running in such an environment.

-Therefore, to check all running containers on a given worker node you can use:
+In `containerd`, there are two key concepts:

+- **Containers:** Represent the filesystem, environment, and associated metadata.
+- **Tasks:** Represent the processes running inside those containers.

+### Listing Containers and Tasks

 ```bash
 sudo ctr -n oakestra container ls